graphiti-api/graphiti/guides/concepts/backends-and-models.md

 In other words, ActiveRecord is **combines** a Backend and Model.
 Opinions on this [vary](https://blog.lelonek.me/why-is-your-rails-application-still-coupled-to-activerecord-efe34d657c91), but Graphiti supports either approach: we can separate data and business layers, or combine them.
-See the ActiveRecord doppleganger of the above at our [Resource cheatsheet]({{site.github.url}}/cheatsheet).
+See the ActiveRecord doppelgänger of the above at our [Resource cheatsheet]({{site.github.url}}/cheatsheet).

 ### 1.2 Model Requirements